 A student is expected to complete the degree requirements set forth in the School of Nursing Catalog in effect at the time the student enters the chosen area of study.
-Only with the specific approval of the applicable Graduate Associate Dean/Department Chair may a different Catalog be selected.
-Students, in all cases, are prohibited from completing the requirements set forth in a catalog more than seven years old.
-The Catalog is published at least biennially and its provisions are applicable during the stated year (September 1st through August 31st).
+Only with the specific approval of the applicable Graduate Associate Dean/Department Chair or Program Director may a different Catalog be selected.
+Students, in all cases, are prohibited from completing the requirements set